canonical/launchpad-manual/docs/user/how-to/import-openpgp-key.rst

    the menu.

 #.
 If it's the first time publishing your key, you may need to add a key
    server.
-Select "Key Servers" button and select "Add keyserver": you should select  "HTTP Key Server" and enter ``keyserver.ubuntu.com`` as the server address.
+Select the "Key Servers" button and select "Add keyserver": you should select  "HTTP Key Server" and enter ``keyserver.ubuntu.com`` as the server address.
    Once you have your server set up, select option ``hkp://keyserver.ubuntu.com`` from the "Publish keys to" drop-down.

 #.
 Select "Sync"

 It can take up to thirty minutes before your key is available to Launchpad.
-After that time, you're ready to import key into into Launchpad.
+After that time, you're ready to import the key into into Launchpad.

 Importing your key into Launchpad
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenPGP uses two types of digital keys: one public, one private.
-Each time you sign a document, OpenPGP appends a unique code to it, produced using the private key.
-That unique code is your digital signature and can be opened only with the public key.

 #.
 From the "Passwords and Encryption Keys" tool, retrieve the Fingerprint from
    your new key.
 You should see it be opening the new PGP key.